Friday, October 9, 2015

 3. 1950s Coverage extended to workers in Puerto Rico and the Virgin Island

-4. 1960 Coverage extended to workers Guam and America Samoa
+4. 1960 Coverage extended to workers in Guam and America Samoa

 5. 1951 Coverage was extended to Domestic workers which included maids, butlers, gardeners and chauffeurs with certain limitations based on pay and days worked

-6. 1951 State and local government employees where included
+6. 1951 State and local government employees were included

-7. 1983 Coverage was extended to civilian employees of Federal executive, judicial, legislative branches hired after December 31, 1983.
-This coverage was given members of federal judges, executive level political appointees, Congress, the President and Vice President
+7. 1983 Coverage was extended to civilian employees of the Federal executive, judicial, and legislative branches hired after December 31, 1983.
+This coverage was given to members of federal judges, executive level political appointees, Congress, the President and Vice President

 No comments: